Specialties

 Understanding Perfectionism

-Perfectionism involves setting unrealistically high standards for yourself and experiencing significant distress when these standards aren't met.
+Perfectionism involves setting unrealistically high standards for yourself and experiencing significant distress when these standards are not met.
 While often viewed as a positive trait, perfectionism typically stems from deeper fears about being flawed, rejected, or not good enough.
 It becomes a way of trying to earn safety, love, or acceptance through flawless performance.

 What makes perfectionism particularly challenging is how it can feel both protective and imprisoning.
 The drive for perfection often develops as a way to avoid criticism, rejection, or failure, yet it creates a prison where your worth depends entirely on external achievement and control.
 This leaves you constantly vulnerable to feelings of inadequacy whenever reality falls short of impossible standards.